johngeorgewright/stream/README.md

 # stream

-Reactive programming tools using the Web Streams API.
+Reactive programming tools using the WHATWG Streams API.

 See the [docs](https://johngeorgewright.github.io/stream/) for more information.